-The DB2 driver includes a connection pooling mechanism in the call level interface (CLI), which reduces the number of database connections to one per user.
-This mechanism saves CPU and memory resources.
-To enable multiconnect, use the following command:
+The DB2 driver includes a connection pooling mechanism in the call level interface (CLI).
+This mechanism reduces the number of database connections to one per user and saves CPU and memory resources.
+To enable MultiConnect, use this command:

 update cli cfg for section Common using MultiConnect 3